Authorized Representatives

 Policy

-When the PI requests an authorized representative they must submit a written request using any of the following:
+When the PI requests an authorized representative they need to submit a written request using any of the following:

 A different authorized representative may be chosen for each program.
-See each of the following for additional information and policies:
+See all of the following for additional information and policies:

-When the PI appoints an authorized representative, FAA ensures both the PI and the authorized representative are informed of their rights and responsibilities.
+When an authorized representative is appointed, FAA ensures both the PI and the authorized representative are informed of their rights and responsibilities.

 The authorized representative is required to meet all of the following requirements:

 NOTE The PI and authorized representative are required to provide a written, electronic, or recorded telephonic signature.
-For acceptable methods to sign the application or other documents, see
+The signature of the PI is not required when they have a legal guardian.
+See Signing the Application and Other Documents for acceptable methods to sign the application or other documents.

-The authorized representative remains in effect until one of the following occur:
+The authorized representative remains in effect until one of the following occurs:

-●The PI requests, in writing, at any time to revoke their consent of the authorized representative.
-(See
+The PI can request, at any time to revoke their consent of the authorized representative by submitting one of the following:

-Revoking an Authorized Representative for information on removing an authorized representative.)
+NOTE See Revoking an Authorized Representative for information on removing an authorized representative.

-When an eligibility decision is being appealed, both of the following apply regarding the authorized representative:
+When an eligibility decision is being appealed, all of the following apply regarding the authorized representative:

 The PI is responsible for all of the following: